Tomboy ((G)I-dle song): Music video

 The music video, directed by Samson of High Quality Fish, was released by Cube Entertainment on March 14.
 It was described as "vibrant and powerful" and featuring "[the quintet in] Y2K-inspired alternative fashion [causing] havoc across the [scenes] with badass explosions, casual vandalism and boss choreography [in the first half]" before transitioning to "portray [the quintet] as dolls who work together as a team to drug, kidnap and rid themselves of a male doll who serves as [their] 'love interest'".
-The music video accumulated 10 million views within 16 hours of its release.
+Upon release, it accumulated 10 million views within 16 hours, which ranked at number one on YouTube's popularity page.
+Later it surpassed 40 million views in five days.
 On March 28, 2022, it was reported that the video surpassed 70 million views.
 On January 17, 2023, the music video surpassed 200 million views.

 Promotion

 Prior to the album's release, on March 14, 2022, (G)I-dle held a live event online to introduce the album and its songs, including "Tomboy", and to communicate with their fans.
 They subsequently performed on four music programs in the first week: Mnet's M Countdown on March 17, KBS's Music Bank on March 18, MBC's Show!
 Music Core on March 19, and SBS' Inkigayo on March 20.
 In the second week, the group performed on six programs: SBS MTV's The Show on March 22, MBC M's Show Champion on March 23, Mnet's M Countdown on March 24, KBS's Music Bank on March 25, MBC's Show!
 Music Core on March 26, and SBS' Inkigayo on March 27, where they won first place for all appearances except Music Bank.
 In the third week, the group performed on Mnet's M Countdown on March 31 and SBS's Inkigayo on April 3, where they won first place for both appearances.